 According to statistics, the majority of students took the SAT in 2023, but the ACT is also competitively popular.
 It is common for educational institutions to accept both exams, but their popularity depends on the preferences and preparation methods of students.

-Both exams are important as a measure of student performance and proficiency, but their popularity also depends on regional preferences and college needs.
+Both exams are important as measures of student performance and proficiency, but their popularity also depends on regional preferences and college needs.
 Students should evaluate their strengths and weaknesses when making a decision.

 When comparing the difficulty of the exams, Many students believe that the math section of the SAT is more complex, while the science section of the ACT can be challenging.
 The time pressure is also higher on the ACT, which can be difficult for some candidates.
 Each student’s experience may vary depending on their preparation method and practice.